 Video of the Day

-Plug the light timer into the wall outlet.
+- Plug the 24-hour timer into a wall outlet.

 - Turn the dial on the front of the timer to match the current time.
 Some 24-hour outlet timers indicate p.m. with a gray background and a.m. with a white background.
 Others will have clearly marked "a.m." and "p.m." labels.

 - Indicate when you want the light to be turned on.
 For a timer with buttons, press the buttons that indicate when you want the lights to turn on and off.
 For a timer with tabs, press down all the tabs within the time frame when the light should be on.
 The light will turn off when the timer reaches any increments with the tabs up.

 - Plug the light into the mechanical light timer and switch on the lamp.